 - Maternity benefit - a benefit paid to a mother during pregnancy and maternity leave;

-- Paternity benefit - a benefit paid to a father for 30 calendar days within three months from child birth;
+- Paternity benefit - a benefit paid to a father for 30 calendar days until the child turns one year;

-- Childcare benefit- a benefit paid optionally to one or other parent (step-parent) or guardian;
+- Childcare benefit - a benefit paid optionally to one or other parent (step-parent), grandparent or guardian;

 - Insured income - all personal income liable for State social security deductions to insure against sickness and maternity, as well as sickness, occupational rehabilitation, maternity, paternity, childcare benefits, work-related accidents or occupational diseases benefits, and unemployment benefits;